 Liz Benton from The Den

 Usually when someone witnesses a murder they remove themselves from the dangerous situation and let the authorities handle it from there.
 But for graduate student Liz Benton, nothing will stop her from completing her thesis!
 In The Den, Liz sees a girl brutally murdered on the online webcam community she is using.
 Rather than staying off of the site indefinitely, Liz continues using it in the hopes of solving a crime, inevitably putting her life in danger.
 Her email gets hacked and people in her life mysteriously disappear, but Liz doesn’t care—she is determined to get an A on her final project, even if her life depends on it!
-Stay the fuck off the Internet, Liz.
+Stay the f**k off the Internet, Liz.

 Being 15-years-old makes dating so hard!
 Interacting with other human beings face-to-face is just too much work.
-So, what’s a horny teen to do?
+So, what’s a sexually frustrated teen to do?
 Take to Internet chat rooms to find hot guys, of course.
 In Strangeland, Genevieve Gage and her friend Tiana just love chatting online with people their age.
 They’re sure that the person on the other end of the computer screen is exactly who they say they are, so it’s totally cool and not dangerous at all.
 Until they chat with a guy named Captain Howdy.